-- 8.1 Ballot Boxes.
+- 8.1 Verification of Registration; Voter Affidavit.
+At the polling station on the day of either the Business Committee or Chairperson Election, the Election Committee shall verify the registration of each voter and require each voter to sign a voter affidavit in order to receive his or her ballot.
+The Election Committee shall require a prospective voter to provide acceptable identification if that prospective voter is not known to the Committee members administering the election and is unable to provide the pieces of identifying information set forth on the voter registration form. - 8.2 Ballot Boxes.
 There shall be two ballot boxes used at the Polling Place.
 The primary ballot box shall be used for ballots voted in person on the day of the election, and shall be set up in a location at the discretion of the Committee in a way to provide security and to prevent any use of this primary ballot box for deposit of hand-delivered mail-in ballots.
-There shall also be a secondary ballot box for hand-delivery of mail-in ballots, set up at the discretion of the Committee. - 8.2 Minimum Presence of Committee Members at Polling Place.
+There shall also be a secondary ballot box for hand-delivery of mail-in ballots, set up at the discretion of the Committee. - 8.3 Minimum Presence of Committee Members at Polling Place.
 Not fewer than three (3) members of the Election Committee shall be at the polling place while it is open for voting.
-They shall have authority to question and to investigate the eligibility of each individual to vote, to decide all questions pertaining validity of ballots or any other election matter, and to interpret and apply these voting regulations.
+They shall have authority to question and to investigate the eligibility of each individual to vote, to decide all questions pertaining validity of ballots or any other election matter, and to interpret and apply these voting regulations. - 8.4 Unauthorized Persons Prohibited.
+No person, except for members of the Election Committee, the Committee's advisors as designated under these regulations or separate action of the Committee, or duly assigned Police Officers, may participate or loiter at or otherwise disturb the Election Committee or voters when Elections are in process. - 8.5 Voters in Need of Assistance.
+If by blindness, illiteracy, or some other reason a voter needs someone to read or explain the ballot, said assistance shall be rendered or witnessed by a member of the Election Committee. - 8.6 Role of Police Department.
+The Lower Elwha Police Department is authorized to enforce these regulations at the request of the Election Committee, including but not limited to the restrictions against electioneering, and to ensure peace and order at the polling place and during the counting of ballots, resolution of challenges by the

-- 8.3 Unauthorized Persons Prohibited.
-No person, except for members of the Election Committee, the Committee's advisors as designated under these regulations or separate action of the Committee, or duly assigned Police Officers, may participate or loiter at or otherwise disturb the Election Committee or voters when Elections are in process. - 8.4 Voters in Need of Assistance.
-If by blindness, illiteracy, or some other reason a voter needs someone to read or explain the ballot, said assistance shall be rendered or witnessed by a member of the Election Committee. - 8.5 Role of Police Department.
-The Lower Elwha Police Department is authorized to enforce these regulations at the request of the Election Committee, including but not limited to the restrictions against electioneering, and to ensure peace and order at the polling place and during the counting of ballots, resolution of challenges by the Committee, and certification of election results.
-The Lower Elwha Police Department shall: - 8.5.1 Provide two locked ballot boxes, one for deposit of ballots voted on-site, which the officer will ensure is completely empty prior to the beginning of onsite voting on the day of the election, and the other with accumulated mail-in ballots, into which shall be deposited mail-in ballots that are hand-delivered to the polling place on Election Day. - 8.5.2 Provide an officer immediately available during the time of the official count of the ballots, including mail-in ballots, for each Election to assist as required by the Election Committee in the counting of the ballots.
-The Business Committee Election count will be May 2, 2020, and the Chairperson Election count will be May 30, 2020. - 8.5.3 Provide a secure storage area for Election materials and retain the ballots and other materials until archived or disposed of in accordance with Rule 9.9.
+Committee, and certification of election results.
+The Lower Elwha Police Department shall:

+- 8.5.1 Provide two locked ballot boxes, one for deposit of ballots voted on-site, which the officer will ensure is completely empty prior to the beginning of onsite voting on the day of the election, and the other with accumulated mail-in ballots, into which shall be deposited mail-in ballots that are hand-delivered to the polling place on Election Day. - 8.5.2 Provide an officer immediately available during the time of the official count of the ballots, including mail-in ballots, for each Election to assist as required by the Election Committee in the counting of the ballots.
+The Business Committee Election count will be May 1, 2021, and the Chairperson Election count will be May 29, 2021. - 8.5.3 Provide a secure storage area for Election materials and retain the ballots and other materials until archived or disposed of in accordance with Rule 9.9.